Logos and uniforms of the New York Jets: 1963–1977: Kelly green and white

 The Jets also adopted a secondary logo in 1963, a white oval outlined with green "stitches," the word "JETS" in thick green sans-serif italics centered over the initials "NY" in thin outlined serif lettering, and a green football with a white "shine" on the upper half of it at bottom center.
-In 1964 the Jets changed their helmet design, replacing the jet-plane decals with something similar to this secondary logo, but football-shaped rather than oval with a solid green outline, no "stitches," and slightly different lettering; the miniature football at bottom center was solid green.
-The helmet's single green center stripe was changed to two parallel stripes.
-The logo decals were difficult to see from a distance (or on television), so the colors were reversed and the decals enlarged in 1965; the details, now rendered in white on a green football-shaped field, closely matched those of the 1963 secondary logo, including the "shine" on the miniature football.
+In 1964 the Jets changed their helmet design, replacing the single green center stripe with two parallel stripes, and the jet-plane decals with something similar to the oval logo but football-shaped with a solid green outline, no "stitches," slightly different lettering, and a solid green miniature football.
+The 1964 logo decals were difficult to see from a distance (or on television), so the colors were reversed and the decals enlarged in 1965; the details, now rendered in white on a green football-shaped field, closely matched those of the 1963 oval logo, including the "shine" on the miniature football.
 The decals were set on each side of the helmet angled upward toward the front.

 From 1963-67 the Jets' jerseys used the serifed block numeral font carried over from the Titans, then in 1968 adopted thinner numerals with fewer serifs and a diagonal downstroke on the numeral "2".
-The Jets continued to use this style through 1973, although in 1972 the team adopted a second set of jerseys for warm-weather games with shorter sleeves and a slightly different numeral font, with even fewer serifs and a curved downstroke on the numeral "7", along with wider, rounded lettering for the players' names.
+The Jets continued to use this style through 1973, although in 1972 the team adopted a second set of jerseys for warm-weather games, made by the Champion sportswear company of Rochester, New York, with shorter sleeves and a slightly different numeral font with no serif on the "2" and a curved downstroke on the "7", along with wider, rounded lettering for the players' names.
 Also in 1972, the Jets began setting the helmet logo decals horizontally.

-From 1974-77 all Jets jerseys used the revised numeral font, although there were still variations in the name lettering; serifed lettering began to appear in 1976.
+From 1974-77 all Jets jerseys used the Champion numeral font, although there were still variations in the name lettering; serifed lettering began to appear in 1976.
 The white stripes on the socks were eliminated in 1975.

-On October 12, 1969, six Jets players had their jerseys stolen from their locker room at Nippert Stadium in Cincinnati prior to a game against the Bengals, and wore white Bengals jerseys (with black numerals and black and orange stripes on the sleeves) in that game.

-In the early 1970s the Jets occasionally wore preseason jerseys in early-season road games.
-On September 27, 1970 against the Boston Patriots the Jets wore plain white jerseys with no stripes and green numerals on the sleeves.
-For the first four games of 1971, the Jets wore white jerseys with green sleeves but no green stripes on the shoulders above them; the regular white jerseys did not appear until the Jets wore them at home on November 7 against the Kansas City Chiefs.
+In the early 1970s, before the warm-weather jerseys were adopted, the Jets occasionally wore preseason/practice jerseys in early-season road games.
+On September 27, 1970 against the Boston Patriots the Jets wore plain white jerseys with no stripes and green TV numerals on the sleeves.
+For the first four games of 1971, the Jets wore white jerseys with green sleeves and color-inverted TV numerals but no green stripes on the shoulders above them; the regular white jerseys did not appear until the Jets wore them at home on November 7 against the Kansas City Chiefs.
+This was the second time the Jets wore white jerseys at home in the regular season; the first was November 29, 1970 against the Minnesota Vikings.
+They would do so again, once per season, in 1972, 1974 and 1975.